zengm-games/json-web-streams/README.md

 - support all these https://en.wikipedia.org/wiki/JSON_streaming#Approaches
 - remove check for seenRootObject and ignore delimeter, whatever it is. whitespace already automatically gets ignored
-- option multi: true enables all of this, and also emits multiIndex saying which row it is
+- option multi: true enables all of these
 - add to options and output docs
-- add type test - multiIndex property should only be defined if multi is true
 - is multi the best name for the option? which spec is most common, could call it that?

 output jsonPath or index? or both?